drakkan/sftpgo/docs/oidc.md

 }
 ```

-Add the following configuration parameters to the SFTPGo configuration file (or use env vars to set them):
+Add the following configuration parameters to the SFTPGo configuration file.

 ```json
 ...